Raivis80/First-Milestone-Project/README.md

 ### **Site owner's goal's**
  1. To be able to attract and retaining potential customers.
  1. Showcase photos from the flower Bouquets, events catalog.
- 1. merchandise occasion flower arrangements.
+ 1. Merchandise occasion flower arrangements.
  1. To Provide Social media links to external resources and contact information.

 ### **Features**